 Again, there are many visual cues from both student and tutor when teaching a lesson plan.
 Having a high-quality webcam or a document camera will give your students an experience that better mimics an in-person setting.
 If you have to provide examples of problem-solving techniques or give an impromptu visual presentation, you want to ensure that your feed is precise, without lag or auto delay.

-Invest in a quality microphone or headset
+Invest in a quality microphone or headset for online classes

 Do not rely on the microphone from your computer to assist you in online tutoring.
 While an occasional meeting or quick discussion can be handled with a simple laptop or desktop microphone, the amount of communication required in a tutoring session is much more robust.
 As such, to ensure that your students can hear you properly and catch nuances in your lessons that increase understanding and comprehension, you want to use a high-quality microphone or headset.

-Don’t forget learning aids.
+Don’t forget learning aids

 Many students learn better with visual cues.
 Regardless of the subject matter, visual aids can help get your point across.
 When you work on complex math equations or teach students complicated subject matter, you want to write a real-time example with a pen tablet or use visual aids from around your home or office to teach complex concepts.
 It will help reinforce your message.
 No matter how many learning tools you create before a tutoring session, there will always be a time where you need to provide an immediate example off the cuff.
 So make sure you have the appropriate classroom equipment to do so.